RobMUstc/Take-Home-Challenge/README.md

 ### Model Training
 - Dealing with data imbalance: SMOTE oversampling, balancing class weights
 - Feature to train on: Cosine similarity, jacard similarity, dice coefficient

+The correlation of these features was assessed against the target feature (grade of the student answer - the label_5way grade in the dataset)

+The model was tested against a validation dataset (a subset of given training dataset, which was not involved in the training of the model).
+A grid search was performed to tune the hyperparameters.

 ### Key Results